Tennis String Tension Loss Predictor

 Suppose you string your racket at 55 lbs with a typical synthetic gut and you play about 5 hours each week.
 You want to know how much tension you lose each week and roughly when you might want to restring.

-Assume synthetic gut has a base rate of R = 1 lb per week at 10 hours of play.
+2. Assign a base rate.
+In this model, synthetic gut uses a base rate of about 1 lb per week at 10 hours of play.

-3. Compute weekly loss
+3. Compute weekly loss.

-L_w = 1 ร— 510 = 0.5
+L_w = 1 × 510 = 0.5

 Comparing String Materials by Tension Retention